UBC-CIC/Research-Innovation-Knowledge-Graph/README.md

 # Credits

-This application was architected and developed by Matthew Stefansson... with guidance from the UBC CIC technical and project management teams.
+This application was architected and developed by Matthew Stefansson, Lance Holland, Wren Liang, Emily Deutsch, and John Marquez with guidance from the UBC CIC technical and project management teams.

 # License